reedhedges/AMRISim/README.md

-If the detected object has been configured with a special "reflectance" value, then this is stored with the range value, optionally modified by configurable rules (e.g. distance, angle of incidence, etc.)  This simulates the capability of the SICK LMS-200 and some other lasers to differentiate special refelctor material applied to objects.
+If the detected object has been configured with a special "reflectance" value, then this is stored with the range value, optionally modified by configurable rules (e.g. distance, angle of incidence, etc.)  This simulates the capability of the SICK LMS-200 and some other lasers to differentiate special reflector material applied to objects.

 A range error of +/- 5 mm and angular error of +/- 0.04 degrees is used for simulated LMS-200.
 A range error of +/- 7.5mm and angular error of +/- 0.04 degrees is used for LMS-100.
-A range error of +/- 6mm and agular error of +/- 0.04 degrees is used for S300.
+A range error of +/- 6mm and angular error of +/- 0.04 degrees is used for S300.

 If client software has requested laser data, then at each interval of client